Pulp Engine Document Rendering

 # succeed for up to TENANT_STATUS_CACHE_TTL_MS.
 Retry after TTL; expect rejection.

-Check 6 — API key rotation (complete playbook).
+Check 6 — API key rotation (admin-key playbook)

 1. Baseline capture.
 OLD_ADMIN=<current API_KEY_ADMIN>; generate a new random key NEW_ADMIN.